A Self-supervised Motion Representation for Portrait Video Generation: Introduction

 Portrait video generation has gained significant attention due to its numerous applications in gaming, film, and education.
 With the development of AI generation technologies, there is an increasing demand for more realistic animation effects and faster generation speeds.

 Existing approaches mainly follow two paths.
-The first path integrates human prior knowledge of motion representation, such as sequences of 3DMM, pose, landmarks, etc. as expressions of motion~\cite{meagaportrait2023,echomimic2024}, combined with a generative renderer to produce the final video frames.
-The second path utilizes pre-trained video generation models, using their strong video generation capabilities and conditional control of cross-attention to learn the mapping from audio to video frames~\cite{cui2024hallo2,echomimic2024,aniportrait2024}.
+In the first path (\cref{fig:fig1}e), methods directly utilize explicit motion representations, or employ explicit priors to learn an implicit motion representation; these motion representations are then fused with identity features to generate video frames.
+In the second path (\cref{fig:fig1}d), pre-trained video generation models are used, utilizing their powerful generative capacity and conditional cross-attention mechanisms to learn the mapping from the driving signal to video frames~\cite{cui2024hallo2,echomimic2024,aniportrait2024}.
 Many methods combine both of these paths.
 However, in the first path, human prior knowledge relies on domain-specific heuristics, often failing to capture detailed motions, which results in human videos that lack naturalness and coherence.
-Moreover, this framework is not adaptable to multiple scenarios (for example, it cannot be used for general video generation, as it is impractical to extract pose sequences for all objects in the scene).
-In the second path, the complex spatiotemporal attention modeling and multi-step denoising in diffusion models prevent real-time generation and long-context modeling.
+Moreover, this framework is not adaptable to multiple scenarios (\eg, 3DMM is only applicable to facial scenarios and cannot be generalized to other types of scene).
+In the second path, the computationally intensive spatial-temporal attention operations - with their quadratic scaling in memory and computation - combined with multistep denoising in diffusion models create significant bottlenecks for video generation efficiency.

-We observe that these motion representations ( 3DMM, pose, landmarks ) all express a high-level semantic:`` the positions and attributes of meaningful parts.''
+We observe that these motion representations (3DMM, pose, landmarks) all express a high-level semantic:`` the positions and attributes of meaningful parts.''
 They are all abstractions of human knowledge about facial dynamics and are limited by design biases.
 For instance, we place landmarks on faces because we believe that changes in the positions of the noise, eyes, and mouth corners are crucial for facial dynamics.
 Similarly, we use skeletons because we believe that skeletal structures are important for body movements.
 However, these representations are limited by human abstracting capabilities and cannot capture detailed motion.
-We ask: \textit{Can deep learning models abstract a semantic latent representation that better captures detailed face motions by self-supervised learning?} We will introduce our motivation from the following two aspects.
+We investigate the fundamental question: \textit{How can we derive a motion representation that effectively captures fine-grained facial dynamics without relying on prior knowledge?} To address this, we first present our motivation from two key perspectives.